NU-ACCESS/ImageJ-Photometric-Stereo-Tools/README.md

 The resulting image stack of light-drop off maps should be named "Poly_Fit_1_1Pedernal".
 For speed, reduce the dimensions of this stack so it has a width of 500 pixels.
 Run **Find_Lights_Blind.py** on this reduced size stack.
 Save the results file as "Light_Dir.txt".

 **Step 4:**
 Close "Poly_Fit_1_1Pedernal" (we are done with this).
-Crop a region of Pedernal.tif for further processing (e.g., 1000 x 1000 pixels).
+Crop a region of Pedernal.tif for further processing (e.g., 1500 x 1500 pixels on a Macbook Pro with 16Gb RAM this is pretty fast).
 Run **Photomertric_Stereo.py** on this region.
 You will be guided to select the "Light_Dir.txt" generated in the last step.
 The processing can take a while, especially for large files.

 If desired you can save both the 8-bit and 32-bit "Surface Normal Map" images produced.

 **Step 5:**
 Close all images except 32-bit "Surface Normal Map".
 Run **Gradient_Integration.py**.
-The integration is done in frequency space, so the images are automatically padded to 1024 x 1024.
+Since integration is done in frequency space, the images are automatically padded to 1024 x 1024 (factors of 2).
 The image will be automatically cropped to this size (if another pad size is desired you will need to modify the script).
-You may need to adjust the brightness/contrast of the "imaginary" image to see the corresponding height map.
+Adjust the brightness/contrast of the "imaginary" image to see the corresponding height map.
 You can close the "real" image whcih has only been retained for experimental purposes.